-What will it take for a return to the God?
-We are seeing a withdrawal from former alliances to God; favoring the ungodliness of man over the righteousness of God.
-Righteousness exalts a nation but sin (or ungodliness) is a reproach to any people (Proverbs 14:34).
+What will it take to revive us again?
+For we are seeing a withdrawal from former alliances to God; favoring the ungodliness of man over the righteousness of God.
+Scripture reveals: Righteousness exalts a nation: but sin is a reproach (disgrace) to any people (Proverbs 14:34).
 It was noted that National righteousness and nation sin have opposite effects: exaltation versus reproach.

 Scripture reveals: Will you not revive us again: that your people may rejoice in you.
 Show us your mercy, O Lord, and grant us your salvation (Psalm 85:6-7)?
-Details are lacking as to all the reasons for this outcry to God; for God's anger to cease, but it brought a time of national humility, a national revival, along with a display of God's mercy.
+Details are lacking as to all the reasons for this outcry to God; for God's anger to cease, but it brought a time of national humility, a national revival, along with a display of God's grace and mercy.

-The petition was preceded by a remembrance of the Lord's past favors; a repentant attitude of the people, with the Psalmist's certainty of impending deliverance!
-Revive us again is the petition placed before God; much needed in the hour in which we live!
+The petition was preceded by a remembrance of the Lord's past favors; a repentant attitude of the people, with the certainty of impending deliverance!
+Revive us again is a petition placed before God that is much needed in the hour in which we live!
 Scripture reveals: Surely his salvation is nigh (near) them that fear him; that glory may dwell in our land (Psalm 85:9)

-The prophet Amos, in revealing the words of the Lord, said: Thus saith the Lord, I will send a famine in the land, not a famine of bread, nor a thirst of water, but of hearing the words of the Lord.
-And they shall wander from sea to sea, and from the north even to the east, they shall run to and fro to seek the word of the Lord, and shall not find it (Amos 8:11).
+The prophet Amos, in speaking the words of the Lord, cried out: Behold, the days come, saith the Lord God, that I will send a famine in the land, not a famine of bread, nor a thirst of water, but of hearing the words of the Lord.
+And they shall wander from sea to sea, and from the north even to the east, they shall run to and fro to seek the word of the Lord, and shall not find it (Amos 8:11-12).

-God has not changed; it is man who has withdrawal from God, no longer desiring the things of God; becoming attached to the things of this world and its pleasures, rather than the Word of God?
+God has not changed; it is man who has withdrawn from God, no longer desiring the things of God; becoming attached to the things of this world and its pleasures, rather than the Word of God?
 Scripture reveals: Now the just shall live by faith: but if any man draw back, my soul shall have no pleasure in him (Hebrews 10:38).

 Thank God for those who believe the entirety of God's Word; not only believe, but walk in accordance with His Word!
 Thank God for His precious Son, the Lord Jesus Christ, and His ultimate sacrifice for the forgiveness of our sins!

-I accepted that invitation 41 years ago!
-I have dined at the Master's table many times; through His Spirit, in worshiping the Lord who saved me from a Devil's Hell!
+I accepted that invitation 43 years ago!
+I have dined at the Master's table many times; through His Spirit, in worshiping the One who saved me from a Devil's Hell!
 Revive us again is in knowing Jesus' great love for all generations, revealed through His forbearance on the Cross, and willingness to die for the sins of the whole world!
-Neither is there salvation in any other: for there is no other name under Heaven whereby we must be saved (Acts 4:12).
+Scripture reveals: Neither is there salvation in any other: for there is no other name under Heaven given among men, whereby we must be saved (Acts 4:12).

 The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance (2 Peter 3:9).
-The invitation is extended; the decision is yours, and one's final destiny is based on that decision!
+Revive us again; the invitation is extended; the decision is yours, and one's final destiny is based on that decision!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.